srl-freiburg/navmet/README.md

 Roadmap
 ---------
 - [ ] Adding more objective and subjectibve metrics
-- [ ] Various timings for timestamped trajectories
 - [ ] 'Energy type' metrics
 - [ ] Elliptical regions as in Proxemics